Richard Stone (politician): U.S. Senate

 In 1974, Stone ran in an 11-candidate Democratic primary election.
 Congressman Bill Gunter finished first but Stone won a close subsequent runoff, 51% to 49%.
 On the Republican side, incumbent Senator Edward Gurney chose not to run for re-election after being indicted for allegedly taking bribes in return for his influence with the Federal Housing Administration.
 Millionaire Eckerd drug store chain owner, Jack Eckerd, defeated Paula Hawkins for the Republican nomination.
 In the general election, Stone narrowly defeated Eckerd in a race that saw the American Party candidate, John Grady, claim nearly 16% of the vote.
-Stone was the second Jewish U.S. Senator from Florida (after David Levy Yulee) and the first since the U.S. Civil War.
+Stone was the second Jewish U.S. Senator from Florida (after David Levy Yulee) and the first since the Civil War.
 Outgoing Senator Gurney resigned on December 31, 1974, and Stone was officially appointed senator by Governor Reubin Askew on January 1, 1975, two days before his term was scheduled to begin.

 During Stone's term in the U.S. Senate, he was a member of the Foreign Relations Committee and was a strong advocate for the Panama Canal Torrijos–Carter Treaties.
 He also voted for neutron bomb funding, deregulation of natural gas, and public funding of congressional campaigns, and voted against an early version of the Kemp–Roth Tax Cut and funding medically necessary abortions.
 He led efforts to secure congressional aid for Israel and also served as an important advisor during the 1978 Camp David Peace Treaty.
 In addition to the Foreign Relations Committee, Stone served on the Agriculture Committee.

 At the onset of his term, Stone was one of three Jewish members of the U.S. Senate along with Jacob Javits and Abraham Ribicoff.

 Reelection bid

-With a reputation for changing his mind and with the AFL–CIO actively campaigning against him, Stone was deemed vulnerable in his reelection bid.
+With a reputation for changing his mind and with the AFL-CIO actively campaigning against him, Stone was deemed vulnerable in his reelection bid.
 Six Democrats entered the race for Stone's seat including his 1974 runoff opponent Bill Gunter who was Florida State Treasurer/Insurance Commissioner in 1980.
 As was the case in 1974, Stone and Gunter were forced into a runoff but, unlike 1974, Gunter won the nomination in 1980.
-(Gunter was defeated by Paula Hawkins in the general election).
+Gunter was defeated by Paula Hawkins in the general election.
 Stone resigned three days early on December 31, 1980.